resource-watch/slate/source/includes/api/_user_management.md

 For JSON requests, it will return 200 or 422 HTTP response code depending on whether the login was successful or not.
 In case of successful logins, the basic user details will be returned as a JSON object.
 In case of failure, an array of errors is returned.

 While optional, it's highly recommended that you specify which apps the user will be granted access to, as most API operation validate the user's apps match datasets, widgets, etc.

-#### Permissions

-Based on roles, different types of users can create new users with different roles:

-- ADMIN: Can create any type of user
-- MANAGER: Can create a user of type `MANAGER` or `USER`.
-- Public users: Can register themselves in the API, being assigned the `USER` role.

 ```bash
 # Account creation using email + password